orbitalquark/textadept/doc/09_Themes.md

 scratch or tweak an existing one.
 Creating a new one is straightforward -- all you need to do is define a set of colors and a set of styles.
 Just follow the example of existing themes.
-If instead you want to use an existing theme like "light" but only change the font face and font size, you do not have to copy the whole theme to your *~/.textadept/themes/light.lua* before changing the font settings.
-Tweaking themes is very simple with Lua's `dofile()` function.
-In your *~/.textadept/themes/light.lua*, put:
+If instead you want to use an existing theme like "light" but only change the font face and font size, you have two options: call [`gui.set_theme()`][] with additional parameters from your *~/.textadept/init.lua* or create an abbreviated *~/.textadept/themes/light.lua* using Lua's `dofile()` function.
+For example:

+    -- File *~/.textadept/init.lua*
+    gui.set_theme('light', 'font', 'Monospace', 'fontsize', 12)

+    -- File *~/.textadept/themes/light.lua*
     dofile(_HOME..'/themes/light.lua')
-    buffer.property['font'] = 'font face'
+    buffer.property['font'] = 'Monospace'
     buffer.property['fontsize'] = size

-This loads Textadept's "light" theme, but applies your font preferences.
-The same technique works for tweaking individual theme colors and/or styles.
+Either one loads Textadept's "light" theme, but applies your font preferences.
+The same techniques work for tweaking individual theme colors and/or styles, but managing more changes is probably easier with the latter.

+[`gui.set_theme()`]: api/gui.html#set_theme

 ### Language-Specific